Skip to main content

 Your project management tool can help reinforce your process for handling requests and scope changes by:

 • Avoid the hassle and clutter of physical reports.
-Track your team's project performance and progress through built-in digital reporting.
-This means you automatically receive reporting updates so you never miss any issues that can affect the scope of your project.
+Track your team's project performance and progress through built-in digital reporting - both on visual dashboards within the software as well as through automated reports being sent to the right people.
+This means firm leaders can automatically receive reporting updates so you never miss any issues that can affect the scope of a project.

-• Use real-time insights to keep projects on-time and on-budget, with zero surprises.
+• Use real-time insights to keep projects on-time and on-budget, without surprises.
 This ensures you’re always in the know and scope creep can’t sneak up on you.

-• To prevent this, project management software allows you to track progress and budget — both from a time and cost perspective — to instantly monitor a project’s pulse and course correct before minor issues become major ones.
+• Track progress and budgets — both from a time and cost perspective — to instantly monitor a project’s pulse and course correct before minor issues become major ones.

 If you aren’t already using project management software to prevent scope changes, we welcome you to try a free demo of BQE CORE to see why our customers are seeing profitable projects that stay on schedule and budget every time.

-Want more tips to prevent scope creep, increase efficiency and improve your bottom line?
+Want more tips to prevent scope creep, increase efficiency, improve your project management, and lead to higher profits?

 Similar posts